 “Do you have plans?”
 Daphne asked me.

-Suddenly I recalled that -- a circumstance which would have been incredible a week or so ago -- I did have plans.
+Suddenly I recalled that — a circumstance which would have been incredible a couple of weeks — I actually did have plans.

 “Well, yes,” I said.

 At last someone who got her name right.

 “Yes,” I said.

 “Good, we have plenty of time for drinks, and then you can go to Elektra.
 Or even have her join us if you like.
 You should see her, Mary Elizabeth.
 Stunning.”